heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*ƪ.*
+*ƴ.* "Who are you?"
+The little man looks at her slyly.
+"I might ask you the same question."

 <p align="center">
   ⁂
   </p>

+*1875.* Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville stands in his old LPDC office, empty but for a chestnut bureau.
+Thorough the window, he can see Westminster, and Hawksmoor's twin giants towering over Dean's Yard.
+He has that air of distraction and regret that so often hovers around men of station;
+ Luck never seemed to him well-personified by a Lady, but rather a profligate and wastrel Lord who giveth or taketh, depending on his humour.
+ He has just learned from Disraeli that he will be governor of Madras.

-*1875.* For over a year, Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of ethylene, towards Chancery Lane.
+For over a year, Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of ethylene, towards Chancery Lane.
 Some bounces back, some doesn't.
 The lost light is entangled with ethylene molecules.
 The light that